-I have discussed about many blogging platforms used to create a blog for you.
-One of my favorite methods for creating a blog is to use your own domain along with hosting, while creating your website via WordPress.
+I have discussed many blogging platforms used to create a blog for you.
+One of my favorite methods for creating a blog is to use your own domain along with hosting while creating your website via WordPress.

 BTW, There are many blogging platforms which offer users a chance to create free blogs.
 If you would like free blog creation, my suggestion is usually to start blogging from WordPress. com or maybe BlogSpot. com.
 Once you involve some blogging experience, you can advance and grow more professional with your self-hosted WordPress blog site.

 BlogSpot allows you to create a free blog, but it does have some limitations.
 However, as I mentioned above, for a beginner it is a good way to learn to create a blog and to begin the blogging process.

 This post is dedicated to the “beginners” who are new to blogging but would like to get started, and who desire an easy way to learn the process involved.

 Before I begin the complete tutorial, there are a couple of things you should know: